kral2/kral2.github.io/_pages/intel-cpus.md

 published: true
 post_date: 2017-08-05 02:24:56
 ---
-This is a timeline for&nbsp;Intel CPU architectures, outlining major improvements over the predecessor model and new features introductions.
+This is a timeline for Intel CPU architectures, outlining major improvements over the predecessor model and new features introductions.

 Each item of the list is a VMware EVC compatibility mode you can choose to run your DRS cluster.